SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 ## **Lab 4: Connect to the database using PSQL**

-1. Click the **Maximize square** in the upper right of the Cloud Shell click to make it full screen.
+1.Click the **Maximize square** in the upper right of the Cloud Shell click to make it full screen.

-2. At the bash prompt, connect to your Azure Database for PostgreSQL server with the PSQL utility.
+2.At the bash prompt, connect to your Azure Database for PostgreSQL server with the PSQL utility.
 Copy and paste the following command in a text editor.

 ```
 psql "host=srvxxx.postgres.database.azure.com port=5432 dbname=citus user=citus sslmode=require"
 ```

-3. Replace **host** with - Go to Azure Database for PostgreSQL server,open your **postgrexxxx** server,then from the top-right corner copy **Coordinator Name** or **PostgreSQL Database hostname** given in **environment details** tab.
+3.Replace **host** with - Go to Azure Database for PostgreSQL server,open your **postgrexxxx** server,then from the top-right corner copy **Coordinator Name** or **PostgreSQL Database hostname** given in **environment details** tab.

-4. The final command should look similar to the one shown below.
+4.The final command should look similar to the one shown below.
 Paste the command in bash console and press **enter**.
 ```
 psql "host=srv131057.postgres.database.azure.com port=5432 dbname=citus user=citus sslmode=require"
 ```

-5. When asked for password, enter **Password.1!!** and press **enter**.
+5.When asked for password, enter **Password.1!!** and press **enter**.

-6. Now you will get connected to **Citus** database server.
+6.Now you will get connected to **Citus** database server.

   ![](Images/quey1.png)

-### Create and scale out tables
+### **Create and scale out tables**

 Once connected to the Hyperscale (Citus) coordinator node using PSQL, you can complete some basic tasks.

 In this experience, we'll primarily focus on distributed tables and getting familiar with them.
 The data model we're going to work with is simple: user and event data from GitHub.
 Events include fork creation, git commits related to an organization, and more.

-7. In the bash console copy and paste the following to create the tables.
+7.In the bash console copy and paste the following to create the tables.
 Then press Enter.

 ```
 CREATE TABLE github_events